Sign up for our Youth Programs mailing list to stay informed about all teen opportunities, including when program applications open.

 - Creating public programs that teach science to the Academy’s guests

-Within TASC Force, the Leadership Design Team (LDT) is a smaller group of experienced program participants who want to challenge themselves by leading the creation of public programs used by the their TASC Force peers.
+Within TASC Force, the Leadership Design Team (LDT) is a smaller group of experienced program participants who want to challenge themselves by leading the creation of public programs used by their TASC Force peers.
 LDT designs interactive programs for the public floor that push the boundaries of what it means to engage with exhibits.
 In addition to creating the public programming used by the TASC Force, this group of leaders has the opportunity to build leadership and peer mentoring skills alongside the Academy’s staff.

 To be eligible for the Teen Advocates for Science Communication, applicants must: